 Where validated properties for analysis are not available, or available properties are not validated by standard or other test procedures agreed with the customer, the statistical basis for average and minimum values shall be established by tests.

-For applications where failure of a material can result in catastrophic or critical hazard, alloys which possess high resistance to stress-corrosion cracking in conformance with Table 5-1 (Alloys with high resistance to stresscorrosion cracking) of ECSS-Q-ST-70-36 shall be used.
+For applications where failure of a material can result in catastrophic hazard, alloys which possess high resistance to stress-corrosion cracking in conformance with Table 5-1 (Alloys with high resistance to stresscorrosion cracking) of ECSS-Q-ST-70-36 shall be used.

 Strength, fracture and fatigue properties for a large number of aerospace materials are documented in the ESA developed materials database “FRAMES-2”, which can be obtained from Mechanical Systems Department, ESA.